jackyzha0/jackyzha0.github.io/content/thoughts/Unrepeatable Miracle of Silicon Valley.md

 Problem is that this 'urgency' needs to be bipartisan -- this was very difficult when the Soviet Union was widely feared.
 As a result, anything even mildly centrist is perceived as socialist -> https://www.youtube.com/watch?v=ULYWIDcUOY4

-Abstraction of the problem

-Antipathy that the Valley has had towards the government is kind of like, "Well it doesn’t have anything to do with us, if they could stay as far away as possible it would be good." -- tech is political
+Antipathy that the Valley has had towards the government is kind of like, "Well it doesn’t have anything to do with us, if they could stay as far away as possible it would be good."

 ## Democratic Capitalism
 Democratic capitalism and the ability for people to protest what their government is doing.